-If you are considering adding self-service tools to your business’ online experience, rest assured that this is an instance where the hype is borne out by the evidence.
-Consulting firm McKinsey & Company found that adding self-service elements to your customer care reduces call volumes and operating expenses by 25 to 30 percent.
-In a McKinsey survey of telecommunications customers, 76 percent were satisfied with a fully digital customer service experience, as opposed to 57 percent satisfaction with traditional encounters.
-CRM Magazine reports that 45 percent of companies offering digital self-service found an increase in site traffic and a reduction in phone calls.
+If you consider adding self-service tools to your business’ online experience, rest assured that this is an instance where the evidence bears out the hype.
+Consulting firm McKinsey & Company found that adding self-service elements to customer care reduces call volumes and operating expenses by 25 to 30 percent.
+In a McKinsey survey of telecommunications customers, 76 percent were satisfied with a fully digital customer service experience instead of 57 percent confident with traditional encounters.
+In addition, CRM Magazine reports that 45 percent of companies offering digital self-service found an increase in site traffic and a reduction in phone calls.
 Beyond the numbers, the impact of self-service models is apparent when you look at industries like travel and hospitality, which have moved almost exclusively to online reservations from an in-person agent or phone model.

-However, it is important to note that simply adding self-service options is not sufficient; they must be implemented in a way that improves the customer experience.
-In fact, 45 percent of customers say they will abandon an online purchase if they can’t quickly find answers to their questions, according to Forrester.
-The following is a brief rundown of self-service options as well as an example of one business’ effective use of both common and unique digital tools.
+However, it is essential to note that simply adding self-service options is not sufficient; they must be implemented to improve the customer experience.
+According to Forrester, forty-five percent of customers say they will abandon an online purchase if they can’t quickly find answers to their questions.
+The following is a brief rundown of self-service options and an example of one business’s effective use of standard and unique digital tools.

 Unassisted self-service refers to tools a customer can use without human interaction, such as the following:

-- Transactional Tools: If you are a business with a product, customers expect to be able to order and pay for that product online.
-Add self-service online ordering and payment options to your site as well as billing information for recurring charges.
-For a service-based business, such as a hair salon or auto-repair shop, many customers prefer an online scheduling tool.
+- Transactional Tools: If you are a business with a product, customers expect to order and pay for that product online.
+Add self-service online ordering and payment options to your site, as well as billing information for recurring charges.
+In addition, many customers prefer an online scheduling tool for a service-based business, such as a hair salon or auto-repair shop.